bradmcnew/bradmcnew/README.md

 - **Discuno** (Launching Soon)
   A mentorship platform connecting students with college mentors worldwide, aimed at personalized guidance for college success and beyond.

 ---

-## 🎯 About Me

-I’m passionate about building impactful software that empowers students and professionals to achieve their goals.
-Currently focused on full-stack development, product design, and scaling platforms with a strong foundation in computer science.

----